StartupsPoleEmploi/labonnealternance/README.md

 ## Install a new development environment <a name="install"></a>

-- Create a new virtualenvwrapper for Python 3.5.2
+- Create a new virtualenvwrapper for Python 3.6.8
 - Install the python requirements: `pip install -r requirements.txt`
 - Create a `settings.py` file in the `config/overrides` folder
 - Modify the `config/overrides/settings.py` file to fill parameters with `<set-it>` (ask a colleague)
 - Apply migrations : `./manage.py migrate`
 - To start the environnement `make dev`
-- See `frontend/README.md` for the frontend installation
+- See [frontend/README.md](https://github.com/StartupsPoleEmploi/labonnealternance/blob/master/frontend/README.md) for the frontend installation, troobleshooting and how-to about running frontend tests.
-    - `cd frontend/`
-    - `npm run start`

 ## Run the tests <a name="testing"></a>
 For end-to-end testing, we use [BrowserStack](https://www.browserstack.com/).